Technique Or Tools In The Pool?

 Yet, even Williamson grabs for her swim aids on occasion.
 Paddles, pull buoys and ankle bands can also be used to help improve technique, gain swim specific strength and mix up the training a bit.
 What makes them problematic is that swim aids can also mask your weakness, allowing you to swim well without actually correcting the issue.

 The case for tools

-The pro athletes under coach Brett Sutton’s tutelage train with nothing but toys: paddles, buoys, bands, fins, and Sutton’s trademark chopping board paddles, which are actual cutting boards from the kitchenware department with a hole cut in one edge for gripping.
+The pro athletes who have trained with coach Brett Sutton, including Daniela Ryf, Chrissie Wellington, and Nicola Spirig, used nothing but toys: paddles, buoys, bands, fins, and Sutton’s trademark chopping board paddles, which are actual cutting boards from the kitchenware department with a hole cut in one edge for gripping.